doyougnu/VSat/README.md

 #### Shrink
   This uses basic `C_2` logic equivalences to reduce the size of terms.
 Things like `false /\ __ == false`.
-This can be a costly optimization if you proposition is not likely to have tautolgies available for reduction because it actually makes trivial calls to the sat solver instead of manipulating the AST directly.
+This can be a costly optimization if your proposition is not likely to have tautologies available for reduction because it actually makes trivial calls to the sat solver instead of manipulating the AST directly.